input-output-hk/cardano-node-wiki/Benchmarking.md

 0.9999  ...
 10.27  2.57 13.07  1.1  31.42
 ```

 The percentile in the left column shows the distribution.
 Here you can see that 50% of blocks were sent to all peers in 30 ms, but in the worst cases it took 31.42 s.
+And 50% of block adoption took 30 ms, but in the worst cases it took 13.07 s.

 ### `logs-node-1.timeline.txt`